 RTI followed an HMRC consultation document in 2010 on reforms to the PAYE system.
 Real time information (RTI) submits details of pay and deductions to HMRC every time an employer runs their payroll.

-RTI is essential to the operation of universal credit which is currently replacing income-related benefits and tax credits, with full implementation expected by 2018.
+RTI is essential to the operation of universal credit which is currently replacing income-related benefits and tax credits.

 The introduction of RTI has not altered the fundamentals of PAYE.
 The original intention was that employers would be required to pay their employees using the banks’ BACS payment system.
 This idea was not implemented, so employees can still be paid by cash, cheque or any electronic basis.